Inon SharonyTAU

 I've tried to put an emphasis on the specific research interests of the students, and on how the Computational Chemistry Lab can give them the necessary tools for these applications.

-In fall semesters I was the senior recitation master for the course Thermodynamics, under Professor Haim Diamant.
+In fall semesters since 2009, I was the senior recitation master for the course Thermodynamics, under Professor Haim Diamant.

 As such, my responsibilities included delivering weekly two-hour frontal lectures, personally tutoring students, synchronizing the recitations with the Professor's lectures, maintaining the existing TA guide and producing new modules, and assisting the Professor with the preparation and administration of the final exam.